biips/biips/README.md

 Getting Help
 -----------------------------------------------------------------------------
-The discusssion [forum](https://gforge.inria.fr/forum/?group_id=2515) can be used for any question or feedback about Biips.
+The discussion [forum](https://gforge.inria.fr/forum/?group_id=2515) can be used for any question or feedback about Biips.
 This is the best place for getting help.
 All Biips users are invited to participate.

 We recommend [creating an account](https://gforge.inria.fr/account/register.php) at GForge Inria.